 Mission San Xavier del Bac — The oldest intact European structure in Arizona, this incredible masterpiece is an authentic 18th-century church still in use today.

-Tumacacori National Historic Park – Located at about 45 minutes drive south of Tucson, this is one of the most beautiful places to visit in Arizona for history lovers.
+Tumacacori National Historic Park – Located at about 45 minutes drive south of Tucson, this is a must for history lovers.
 The park is made of the ruins of three early Spanish Colonial missions.
 San José de Tumacácori and Los Santos Ángeles de Guevavi were established in 1691; whereas San Cayetano de Calabazas was established in 1756.
 The site, abandoned in 1848 following Apache attacks, became a national monument in 1908.
 There is a $10 USD entry fee.

 Saguaro National Park – At around 20 minutes drive from Tucson, Saguaro National Park is home of the saguaro cactus.
 The park is divided into the eastern and western sections, both of them offering plenty of chances to admire the landscape, the flora and to go on a hike – there are hikes for all levels.
 The $15 USD fee per person (to which you have to add a different fee depending on your vehicle) covers both sections.